curityio/dynamic-user-routing/README.md

 - Client ID: tools-client
 - Client Secret: Password1
 - Sign in as 'testuser.eu' or 'testuser.us' with password 'Password1'
-- Verify from logs that you are being routed to the correct Curity instance
+- Verify from logs that you are routed to the expected Curity instance

 Authorization Codes, Access Tokens and Refresh Tokens are configured to use a Wrapped Token format.\
 These are confidential JWTs that allow reverse proxies to route requests based on the zone claim.